Established in 1967

 Michael Norris

 Michael grew up in the shop and started at the age of 4 taking apart old carburetors on the floor while his dad ran the equipment.
-After attending the University of MD for engineering and a 4 year stint in the Air Force as a Software Engineer, Michael has always been involved in the shop helping out and balancing his time between IT and engine building.
+After attending the University of Maryland for engineering and a 4 year enlistment in the United States Air Force as a Software Engineer, Michael returned to the shop helping out and balancing his time between IT and engine building.

 |